2019–20 Serie A

-The 2019–20 Serie A (known as the Serie A TIM for sponsorship reasons) was the 118th season of top-tier Italian football, the 88th in a round-robin tournament, and the 10th since its organization under an own league committee, the Lega Serie A. Juventus were the eight-time defending champions and they successfully defended their title following a 2–0 win against Sampdoria on 26 July 2020.
+The 2019–20 Serie A (known as the Serie A TIM for sponsorship reasons) was the 118th season of top-tier Italian football, the 88th in a round-robin tournament, and the 10th since its organization under an own league committee, the Lega Serie A. Juventus, the eight-time defending champions, secured their ninth consecutive Serie A title with a 2–0 victory over Sampdoria on 26 July 2020.

 The season was originally scheduled to run from 24 August 2019 to 24 May 2020.
-However, on 9 March 2020, the Italian government halted the league until 3 April 2020 due to the COVID-19 pandemic in Italy.
-Serie A did not resume play on this date, citing it would only resume once "health conditions allow it".
-On 18 May, it was announced that Italian football would be suspended until 14 June.
-On 28 May, it was announced that Serie A would resume starting 20 June.
+On 9 March 2020, the government suspended all sports in the country until 3 April 2020 due to the COVID-19 pandemic in Italy.
+The Serie A did not resume on this date however, as the league continued to monitor health conditions.
+On 18 May, the Italian Football Federation announced that the suspension would continue until 14 June.
+Ten days later, on 28 May, Italy's sports minister said Serie A would restart on 20 June 2020.